NotAShelf/NotAShelf/templates/README-1.md

 been very passionate about **operating systems**, **open-source software** and **system administration**.
-I am also interested in the role of information system and data integrity/privacy within the policymaking process in contemporary politics, which I have decided to base my PhD thesison.
+I am also interested in the role of information system and data integrity/privacy within the policymaking process in contemporary politics, which I have decided to base my PhD thesis on.

 Most of my code here are solutions to small itches, or my answers to different curiosities.
 Exploring solutions to known pain points in software and home-made